 Required web header elements:

-- Your website’s name will appear on the left side of the header.
+- Your website’s name will appear on the left side of the header to the right of the UNT brand mark.
 Some units are required to include the name of the division they belong to as an aid to usability (see requirements and examples below).

 - Your website’s name may not be paired with other graphic elements, logos or unit marks in the header.